Academic Calendar

 Students are required to complete option courses as well as the major(s) and minor(s).
 All BSc degrees require Breadth Requirements.
 Courses can satisfy both the breadth requirements and requirements for the major(s), minor(s), or options.

 The Biological Sciences major is 42 to 60 credits with a minimum of 36 senior-level credits.
 Students must complete a minimum of 18 biological sciences credits at the 300- or 400-level with a minimum of six credits at the 400-level.
+At least three of these 18 credits must come from a course with a laboratory component.

 Students major in Biological Sciences have the option of completing the General Biological Sciences Major, the Molecular/Cellular Stream, or the Ecology and Diversity Stream.